The British Army logoA stylised Union Jack stands above large text reading, 'ARMY', which stands above smaller text reading, 'BE THE BEST'.

 Regimental Chaplain, The Revd Fr Burke CF

 Life as an Army Chaplain is a calling like no other.
 Belonging to a remarkable organisation of young men and women, sharing your life with them and serving alongside them wherever they go brings tremendous opportunities and challenges.
-It is a vocation that is both demanding and rewarding while offering an adventurous journey of faith.
+It is a vocation that is both demanding and rewarding.

-Chaplains are professionally qualified Officers who deliver pastoral care, provide or facilitate spiritual support, and give moral guidance to the whole force and their families irrespective of faith, world philosophy or status.
-Chaplains provide leadership but do not command.
-They deploy on operations but are non-combatant and do not bear arms.
+Chaplains are Professionally Qualified Officers who deliver pastoral care, provide or facilitate spiritual support and give moral guidance to the whole force and their families irrespective of faith, world philosophy or status.
+Chaplains wear British Army uniforms, provide leadership but do not command, are non-combatant and do not bear arms.

 Apply now